“Trying to manage a project without project management is like trying to play a football game without a game plan“ – K. Tate.

 Talk to anyone, and they will tell you that these tools are just digital pieces of technology.
 It’s how to implement and use them that makes a difference.

 With 46% of organizations not collaborating well on projects, it comes as no surprise that close to 49% of those organizations have seen a project fail in the last 12 months.

 So, when shopping for a tool to manage multiple projects, look for one that fits your business requirement.
 There is no one-size-fits-all tool because what may work wonders for your competitor may be determinantal for your business.

 After thorough research and reading different reviews, we’ve listed some of the best project management tools.
 Do explore them!

-While all these task management tools bring something unique to the table, our favorites are Piktochart and Slite because of the cost and features these project management tools have.
-Interestingly, both these tools are affordable and great for businesses that are just starting
+While all these task management tools bring something unique, our favorites are Piktochart and Slite because of the cost and features these project management tools have.
+Interestingly, both these tools are affordable and fantastic for businesses that are just starting

 Which project management tool are you planning to use for your upcoming project?